hallmark/testjsfiddleajax/README.md

 1. You may assume that the interviewer is using a modern browser.
 Do not spend time now with IE compatibility.

-Keep in mind that the developers checking your solution must be able to view your application by simply unzipping the file and opening your index.html file.
+Keep in mind that the developers checking your solution must be able to view your application by simply unzipping the file into an Apache folder and opening your index.html file.

 About the Application
 ---------------------